-Sunbridge Institute is excited to be sponsoring a six-day opening session of Grounded in Practice, an immersive, hands-on foundation year program in Waldorf education presented by the New Adult Learning Institute.
+In collaboration with the New Adult Learning Institute, Sunbridge Institute is excited to be sponsoring a six-day opening session of Grounded in Practice, an immersive, hands-on foundation year program in Waldorf education.

 GROUNDED IN PRACTICE